JotaRandom/LMAE/README.en.md

 # LMAE: Linux Mint Arch Edition
-*A comprehensive guide to creating your own Arch Linux-based distribution* *with the elegance of Linux Mint*
+*A step-by-step guide to recreate Linux Mint's visual and functional experience on Arch Linux (Cinnamon).*
+*Includes base installation, desktop setup, applications, thumbnails and laptop optimizations.*
+**Note:** Documentation available in English, Spanish and Chinese.
+Translations are automated and may contain errors; consult the English version for the original if in doubt.

 ## Table of Contents